States largely have authority over when to shut down, reopen

 A. No. Under our constitutional system, states have the power and responsibility for maintaining public order and safety.
 As we’ve seen since the outbreak began, decisions about limiting social interactions by ordering people to shelter in place, closing businesses and shutting schools are being made by governors and local officials.
 Those same officials will make the call about when to ease up.
 Trump’s comments “are just advisory,” said John Malcolm of the Heritage Foundation.

 A. No. The guidelines are voluntary, and they underscore the limits on Trump’s powers.
 He can use daily briefings and his Twitter account to try to shape public opinion, and he has not been reluctant to do so.
 “When Donald Trump selects a narrative and begins to advance it, especially through his Twitter account, it has a remarkable effect on those who trust him,” said Robert Chesney, a University of Texas law professor wrote on the Lawfare blog.
-Late last month, Florida Gov. Ron DeSantis abandoned a county-by-county approach and issued a statewide stay-at-home order, saying he consulted with Trump and White House advisers before acting.
+Florida Gov. Ron DeSantis resisted calls to shut down the entire state but relented Wednesday with a stay-at-home order as federal and local pressure mounted for him to abandon his county-by-county approach.

 Q. Still, Trump has invoked some federal laws to address the virus outbreak, hasn’t he?

 A. Yes, he has.
 The Stafford Act allows the expenditure of tens of billions of dollars in emergency assistance.
 The Defense Production Act allows the president to direct private companies to produce goods or acquire raw materials.
+Trump has yet to actually order companies to do anything, over the objection of some local officials who have a desperate need for ventilators, masks and other equipment.
 But Trump can only assert powers that Congress has specifically given him.
 “There are real limits on the president and the federal government when it comes to domestic affairs,” John Yoo, a University of California at Berkeley law school professor, said on a recent Federalist Society conference call.
 At the same time, the federal government has the power, under laws aimed at preventing the spread of communicable diseases, to quarantine people when they arrive in the United States and travel between states.

 Q. Is it clear that state and local governments have authority to impose the severe restrictions we’ve seen?